Getting Around Norway

 Norwegian domestic operators tend to offer competitive fares, so if you shop around you’re likely to find that air travel costs little more than the equivalent rail or bus fare.
 Charter sea or land planes are available at many destinations.
 Reduced fares are available for families, children under 12 years of age, groups and pensioners.

-Visit Scandinavia/Nordic Airpass: valid on SAS domestic routes within Norway as well as flights between Denmark, Norway and Sweden.
+Visit Scandinavia/Nordic Airpass: valid to visitors from the UK on SAS domestic routes within Norway as well as flights between Denmark, Norway and Sweden.

 Explore Norway Ticket: allows two weeks of unlimited travel on domestic Wideroe flights between late June and late August.